 This Oreo Cream Cheese Frosting is the creamiest you will find!
-Using my cream cheese frosting base and mixing in delightfully crushed Oreos makes for an unbelievable decadent frosting.
+Using my frosting base and mixing in delightfully crushed Oreos makes for an unbelievable decadent frosting.

 Now, I won’t say that I am the premiere cupcake aficionado.
 In fact, I usually make a whole cake rather than cupcakes, but you can’t deny the singular cuteness of the cupcake.
-I also used my favorite chocolate cake base to accompany the oreo frosting.
-For an extra surprise, drop an oreo in the bottom of the cupcake before filling the tin and baking.
+I also used my favorite chocolate cake base to accompany the Oreo frosting.
+For an extra surprise, drop an Oreo in the bottom of the cupcake before filling the tin and baking.
 It’s a trick I have seen many times on Pinterest but have yet to do myself.
-I am perfectly happy with a generous dollop of the oreo frosting.
+I am perfectly happy with a generous dollop of this frosting.

 And want to know the secret to those beautiful insanely high frosted cupcakes?
 Use a giant piping tip like this one and even pressure!
 I was always using smaller tips but those are made for fondant and other specialty decorations.
 Although I can’t say that my cupcakes are entirely even on all sides of the frosting, it is still much better than it used to be.
 If you are making these piled-high style of frosted cupcakes, you will need to adjust the recipe size to make an actual 24.

 Frequently asked questions

 I don’t recommend rushing this process as it can affect the texture.
 A few seconds too long and you’ve got yourself a mess!
 The best way to bring your ingredients to room temperature if you find yourself short on time is to cut the butter and cream cheese into smaller cubes.